Sin7Y/ola-lang/docs/en/source/smart-contract.md

-For better project organisation and clearer logic, it is common to split the contents of a file into multiple files. ola language supports the import of another contract within a contract through the `import` keyword
+For better project organisation and clearer logic, it is common to split the contents of a file into multiple files. ola language supports the import of another contract within a contract through the `import` keyword.

-An example of a multi-file contract is shown below
+An example of a multi-file contract is shown below.

-**contract RectangularCalculator**
+**Contract RectangularCalculator**
 ````javascript

 contract RectangularCalculator {